OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Using_additional_Course_Editor_Tools.md

-Step 6: At last you will get a summary of your published modifications as well as a message containing the number of course participants working on your course at that very moment.Complete the steps with "Finish".
-You can also shorten the process by skipping individual steps and clicking on "Finish" immediately after step 2.
+Step 6: At last you will get a summary of your published modifications as well as a message containing the number of course participants working on your course at that very moment.

+Complete the steps with "Finish".
+You can also shorten the process by skipping individual steps and clicking on "Finish".

 In most cases it is sufficient to publish the course simply by closing the course editor.